dmz44/Robotics_Assignment_5/README.md

 ```

 **[Remote-PC]** Run the demo code that allows you to speak to a LlaMa via voice using whisper and espeak.
 This code will use llama-2-7b-chat via Q4 quantization.
-Please take a look at the performance optimizations that are needed on Jetson NX to run llama and whisper at the same time.

 ```bash
 python3 test_llama_whisper_and_speach.py